Nothin’ But A Gameshow Baby: Snoop Dogg’s Hilarious Wheel of Fortune Appearance - NewsBreak

 Nothin’ But A Gameshow Baby: Snoop Dogg’s Hilarious Wheel of Fortune Appearance

-This was especially the case this past weekend (September 25) when the 50 year-old appeared on the season 3 premiere of Celebrity Wheel of Fortune.
-Throughout the episode, Snoop had viewers in person and at home, his fellow contestants (Amanda Seales and Mark Duplass) and even the hosts of the gameshow (Pat Sajak and Vanna White) crying of laughter at the way he played the game.
+This was especially the case this past weekend (September 25) when the 50-year-old appeared on the season 3 premiere of Celebrity Wheel of Fortune.
+Throughout the episode, Snoop had viewers in person and at home, his fellow contestants (Amanda Seales and Mark Duplass) and even the hosts of the gameshow (Pat Sajak and Vanna White) crying with laughter at the way he played the game.

 For one of the puzzles, Snoop guessed “Baking onions” when the correct answer was actually “Baking brownies.”
 Other outlandish guesses included him guessing “Airport teacher” when the answer was “Acting teacher” and instead of him answering “Sweetening the pot” which was the correct answer, he went with “Swallowing the knot.”
 Although Snoop’s answer kept getting more weird as time went on, he did finally get his moment of redemption when he correctly guessed “Sun’s out, buns out.”
 How ironic, right?

-You can watch a compilation video of Snoop’s best moments on the episode below.
+You can watch a compilation video of Snoop’s best moments in the episode below.

 Whoever came up with the idea to have Snoop on the show deserves a raise.
 Viewers chimed in and expressed how much they enjoyed Snoop’s performance despite his absurd answers.